nilearn/nilearn/doc/decoding/frem.rst

 more stable predictions than a unique model at no extra-cost.
 Also, the resulting coefficient maps obtained tend to be more structured.

-This pipeline is available through two objects :
-* fREMRegressor to predict continuous values (such as age, gain / loss...)
+There are two object to apply fREM in Nilearn: fREMClassifier to predict categories fREMRegressor to predict continuous values (age, gain / loss...).
-* fREMClassifier to predict categories

-As the Decoder and DecoderRegressor, these object can ensemble different type of models through the parameter 'estimator' : SVM (l2 or l1), Logistic, Ridge
+They can use different type of models (l2-SVM, l1-SVM, Logistic, Ridge) through the parameter 'estimator'.

 Empirical comparisons
 =====================